Inside San Francisco’s $1 million bet on female construction workers

 Mission Rock had a problem.
 The $2.5 billion waterfront development is transforming a parking lot near the San Francisco Giants stadium into a new neighborhood, but its workforce wasn’t meeting local targets.
-In 2021, Mayor London Breed, announced an initiative to prioritize workforce development for women in city projects, but Mission Rock’s workforce—like most big construction projects—was mostly male.
+In 2021, Mayor London Breed announced an initiative to prioritize workforce development for women in city projects, but Mission Rock’s workforce—like most big construction projects—was mostly male.

 Fran Weld, senior vice president for strategy and development for the San Francisco Giants, started thinking about how to fill the hole.
 It wasn’t just that the project didn’t have enough women working on its construction, it was that there weren’t enough women in the building trades in general.
 In San Francisco and nationally, women make up only about 10% of the construction workforce.

-So Weld decided to create a pipeline of female workers.
+So, Weld decided to create a pipeline of female workers.
 The Giants partnered with CityBuild, a construction industry training program run by the city’s Office of Economic and Workforce Development, to launch a five-week apprenticeship program called Mission Rock Academy to train women in the building trades.
 Along with developer Tishman Speyer, the Giants contributed $1 million to the program.
 Its first cohort of 16 students has now graduated and has begun working on Mission Rock and other projects, showing how the overwhelmingly male construction industry can start to solve a widespread workforce problem.

 “We’ve made great strides in the last generation of women in leadership roles in architecture, engineering, a lot of public leadership, particularly in San Francisco,” says Weld.
 “However, that hasn’t necessarily translated to increased representation of the people actually building these buildings.”

 Mission Rock Academy is trying to shake up the demographics of an industry that has been slow to change, while also helping the project meet the city requirement for at least 15% women.
 Getting women to even consider building trades involved a months-long public education process.
 “When we talk about the building trades as a society, folks think of it as lifting very heavy materials all day.
 It’s more than that,” says Iowayna Peña, a project manager for the Giants who helped run Mission Rock Academy.
-“We tried to bring in folks from underrepresented or overlooked populations … Our recruitment efforts really focused on neighborhoods and communities that have not had easy access to opportunities like this.”
+“We tried to bring in folks from underrepresented or overlooked populations. . . .
+Our recruitment efforts really focused on neighborhoods and communities that have not had easy access to opportunities like this.”

-Aside from misperceptions about the nature of construction work, the organizers of Mission Rock Academy found that there are several big barriers keeping women—and even some men—from entering the building trades.
+Aside from misconceptions about the nature of construction work, the organizers of Mission Rock Academy found that there are several big barriers keeping women—and even some men—from entering the building trades.
 One major hurdle for workers: childcare.
 “Because of the odd hours of construction, you need to be on the job site at 6:30, sometimes 6 a.m.
 A lot of times there’s no childcare resource open,” says Weld.
 Mission Rock Academy partnered with a local YMCA to provide childcare to participants in the program.

 Other barriers ranged from transportation access to the need for expensive tools to the general difficulty of taking part in a five-week training program.
 The program itself was free (although students had to apply and be accepted), and stipends were built into the budget to help participants afford to get involved.
 “A lot of the barriers that people discuss about what makes it difficult to get into the field weren’t focused just on women,” says Peña.